sul-dlss/argo/README.md

 ### Configure the rest of the local environment.

 Settings configuration is managed using the [config](https://github.com/railsconfig/config) gem.
-Developers should create (or obtain) `config/settings/development.local.yml` and `config/settings/test.local.yml` files to set local development variables correctly.
+Developers should create (or obtain in one of the argo branches in the `shared_config` repo) `config/settings/development.local.yml` and `config/settings/test.local.yml` files to set local development variables correctly.

 You will also need to create or acquire the following certificate files (per environment):